UmutSeyhan0/To-Do-List/README.md

 # Welcome to To Do List 👋

 This is a simple To Do List application.
-Users can add tasks, mark them as completed, and delete them.
+Users can add tasks and delete them.
 The app provides a basic user interface to help you organize your tasks.

 ## Features
 - Add new tasks.